-SIX KEYS TIPS FOR CHOOSING A GREAT FLIGHT INSTRUCTOR
+SIX KEYS TIPS FOR CHOOSING A GREAT FLIGHT INSTRUCTOR FOR YOUR FLIGHT TRAINING

 2) Go beyond personality and check attention to detail: Do they use a syllabus and assign you study material?
 Are they prepared for every flight?
 Do they conduct pre-flight and post-flight briefings?

 3) Ensure your instructor stays available to train on your schedule—and be willing to try someone new who can deliver when you want to fly.

 4) Expect to pay for all of the time the instructor spends with you in your flight training, both ground and flight instruction, just like you would any other professional, like your attorney or doctor.

 5) Be open to an instructor who may not match your demographic, but lets their quality of training shine through in your flight training.
 It includes what they do, how long they’ve been at it, and what got them to where they are.

 6) Invest in a balloon ride with them, if possible, to see how they are on the ground and in the air.
 How do they treat their crew?
 How do they talk to you?
 Did they answer all your questions satisfactorily?
 Are they someone you feel comfortable committing your time and money too?

 Training Costs and Scheduling Your Flight Training

 Even though the FAA has established minimum flight hours requirements and tasks that you will need to accomplish and to be proficient at to get your pilot’s certificate; we cannot guarantee that you will be signed off and ready to take your check ride with just the minimum number of hours.
 Our experience shows us that some students learn quicker than others; and previous flight experience has nothing to do with it.
 Your own training success depends on many factors; the most important being your attitude and personal commitment to our hot air balloon flight training program.